NG-NEST/ng-nest/lib/ng-nest/ui/steps/docs/readme.en_US.md

 ---
-label: 'Steps 步骤条'
+label: 'Steps'
 category: 'Navigation'
 ---

-# Steps 步骤条
+# Steps

-引导用户按照流程完成任务的导航条。
+A navigation bar that guides the user through a process.

 ## Used alone